Generate Minecraft animations from videos

 Generate and animate images with Waifu GAN

-Submit and view evaluations of video models
+Upload and evaluate video models

 Video2MC is an AI-powered tool designed to generate Minecraft animations from video files.
 It allows users to convert any video into a Minecraft-style animation, bridging the gap between video content and the blocky, pixelated world of Minecraft.
 This innovative tool is perfect for content creators, gamers, and fans of Minecraft looking to bring their video ideas to life in a unique and creative way.